Matthewkweon/SmartHomeAPI/README.md

 # Smart Home API & Structure
 ## Overview
 This project provides a structured system for managing a smart home, including users, houses, rooms, and devices.
 The system is built using Python and includes object-oriented classes that allow the creation, modification, and deletion of entities within the home.
 Additionally, unit tests are provided using pytest to ensure system functionality.
+I tried to make sure that each of the functions were tested individually and fit together as one.
+You will see that I implemented a sort of heirarchical structure where each class can affect one another.

 ## System Structure